 This programme is charged on a modular basis.
 The fee quoted is per 30 credits.

 |Modular fee programmes - Tuition Fee for 2017/18 Academic Year||£1,500|

-Successful completion of the PgCert in Health Economics for Health Professionals requires 60 credits from the following courses.
+Successful completion of the PgCert in Health Economics for Health Professionals requires 60 credits from four of the following courses.
 At least 30 credits must come from health economics courses.

 Introduction to Economics and Health Economics (PU5008)